pedro-richetti/treatment-learning/README.md

 # A Treatment Learning setup for Business Process Deviance Mining
 This repository contains a Python code developed to run an existing treatment learning tool in the context of Business Process Deviance Mining.
-We also provide data used in experiments with four real-life publicly available datasets to demonstrate how treatment learning performs in business process scenarios.
+We also provide data used in experiments with three real-life publicly available datasets to demonstrate how treatment learning performs in business process scenarios.
 This code is initially design to run in Windows OS, but with minor changes it can run in other OS as well.

 ## Requeriments